yuanzhou15/capstone-weather/Weekly-Reports/Satyam/Satyam_Week1_goals.md

 Smart# 3

-i
+S.Specific
-Perform Time series analysis of Bias Error(MBE) and Root Mean Square Error(RMSE)  for PIX2PIX results
+Perform Time series analysis of Mean Bias Error(MBE) and Root Mean Square Error(RMSE) for PIX2PIX run1 results

+M. Measurable
+Performing a Time analysis of errors will result in 2 linecharts for Mean Bias Error(MBE) and Root Mean Square Error(RMSE) for the year 2017

+A. Achievable
+This is a doable task and does not require additional research.
+However, It will require Smart Goal 1's python module to be finished first

+R. Relevent
+run1 is the first generated prediction of radar data from pix2pix.
+In the past, Error matrics were only performed between two images.
+Line chart will allow comaprison and perfomances of metrices in realtion to different weather states of the region of interest

+T. Time-bound:
+The deadline for this task is anticipated to be 9/11/2018.
+This task should be completed witih in 1 week.

 Stretch Goal# 1